luiscruz/course_sustainableSE/2024/p1_measuring_software/g3_energy_consumption_ides.md

+---
+author: Maria Khakimova, Christina Vogel and Jurriaan Buitenweg
-# Comparing energy consumption between code editors and integrated development environments
+title: "Comparing energy consumption between code editors and integrated development environments"
-By Maria Khakimova, Christina Vogel and Jurriaan Buitenweg
+image: "../img/p1_measuring_software/gX_template/cover.png"
+date: 01/03/2024
+summary: |-
+  This blog explores the energy consumption between IDE's and code editors when executing complex software.
+---
 ## Introduction
 With sustainability becoming a more conversed about topic each day, this also reaches the software engineering branch.
 Big five companies Microsoft, Google and Meta already claimed to be carbon free in 2030 [2,3,4].
 Principles of sustainable software engineering have been written [5], explaining in what way software should be built to make it more energy efficient.
 But what about the programs this software is written in, how does this impact overall energy consumption?